From LawHelp Interactive

 Becoming the victim of an identity theft can be a complicated and frustrating time in your life.

-The Federal Trade Commission has created letters (in this booklet) that consumers can use to notify a debt collector or credit bureau of the theft of your identity.
+The Federal Trade Commission has created sample letters that consumers can use to notify a debt collector or credit bureau of the theft of your identity.

 To use the letters, you must first report the crime of identity theft to the police.
 You do not need to know the name of the person who used your identity.
 You show the police the debt collection letters or other confirmation that you are the victim of this crime.